(Please use the drop down menu for more information).

 If a child is unable to come to School due to ill-health, we ask that the School Office is informed before

 Our school colours are pale blue and burgundy.
 Boys and girls wear pale blue polo shirts, burgundy sweatshirts and grey trousers.
 Girls can wear grey skirts or pinafore dresses and burgundy cardigans.
-In summer they can choose a blue summer school dress.
+In summer they can choose a red checked gingham summer school dress.
 We ask for black school shoes or boots.
 No jewellery is permitted.

 PE kit is a black t-shirt and red shorts with trainers or pumps.